Flagstone

 Health performance in Flagstone is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Flagstone faces significant health challenges, as per AreaSearch's assessment dated May 2021.
+Flagstone faces significant health challenges, according to AreaSearch's assessment.
 Mortality rates and chronic condition prevalence are high across both younger and older age groups.

-Private health cover is relatively low at approximately 51% of the total population (~4,702 people), compared to 55.8% in Greater Brisbane as of December 2020.
-Mental health issues and asthma were the most common medical conditions, affecting 10.6 and 9.4% of residents respectively, while 69.6% reported no medical ailments, similar to Greater Brisbane's 69.2%.
-Working-age residents have above-average chronic health condition prevalence.
-The area has 849 people aged 65 and over (9.2%), lower than Greater Brisbane's 15.2%.
-Health outcomes among seniors present challenges, with national rankings broadly in line with the general population as of June 2020.
+Private health cover is relatively low at approximately 51% of the total population (~4,829 people), compared to 55.8% in Greater Brisbane.
+Mental health issues and asthma are the most common conditions, affecting 10.6% and 9.4% of residents respectively.
+69.6% of residents claim to be completely clear of medical ailments, similar to the 69.2% across Greater Brisbane.
+Working-age residents have above average chronic health condition prevalence.
+The area has 9.6% of residents aged 65 and over (910 people), lower than Greater Brisbane's 15.1%.
+Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health